cabinz/cbias/README.md

 Welcome to the official repo of Cbias! :D

-Cbias is abbreviation of "a Compiler Built In A Semester", for commemorating the time we a three-member team spent together learning, coding and debugging in semester 2021-2022-2.
+Cbias is the abbreviation of "a Compiler Built In A Semester", for commemorating the time we a three-member team spent together learning, coding and debugging in semester 2021-2022-2.

 As a product for contest, the compiler translates [SysY](doc/ref/SysY2022-lang-def.pdf)